 - Their droppings produce unwanted odors and can even facilitate the spread of diseases such as histoplasmosis.

 Effective crow control demands quick action, as the pest birds can be difficult to expel once populations are established.
 Crow repelling often involves the use of netting or frightening devices to keep the birds out of gardens and away from potential roosting sites.
 Pruning trees before the pests come to roost in the winter may also make areas less attractive to crows.

 As they congregate and roost in such large numbers, crows frequently prove challenging to remove, especially for untrained persons.
 In fact, amateur crow removal attempts can actually exacerbate the problem by causing the birds to move to another, possibly worse location.
 Their reoccurring nature makes them even more challenging to control.
-For effective crow removal service, contact the trained professionals at Critter Control of Kansas City.
+For effective crow removal service, contact the trained professionals at Critter Control.
 Our professional wildlife removal technicians can handle infestations safely and humanely.